The short answer

 1. What's your accuracy tolerance?

-If bounced emails and wrong numbers cost you deals (or your sender reputation), accuracy matters most.
-Cleanlist's waterfall approach delivers 98% accuracy.
+If bounced emails and wrong numbers cost you deals—or torch your sender reputation—accuracy is king.
+Cleanlist's waterfall approach delivers 98% in our testing.
 ZoomInfo and Apollo sit at 80-85%.
+That 13-18 percentage point gap translates directly into bounce rates, domain reputation scores, and ultimately whether your emails land in inboxes or spam folders.

 2. What's your budget?

-Enterprise budgets open up ZoomInfo and Cognism.
-Mid-market teams should look at Cleanlist, Apollo, or UpLead.
-Bootstrapped teams might start with Apollo's free tier or Snov.io.
-Use our data enrichment ROI framework to calculate the right spend for your team.
+Enterprise budgets unlock ZoomInfo and Cognism.
+Mid-market teams should compare Cleanlist, Apollo, or UpLead.
+Bootstrapped?
+Start with Apollo's free tier or Snov.io.
+Use our data enrichment ROI framework to figure out the right spend for your team size and outbound volume.

 3. Do you need more than data?

-If you need data + outreach in one tool, Apollo is the clear pick.
-If you need intent data, ZoomInfo.
-If you need accurate data to feed into your existing stack, Cleanlist.
+If you want data + outreach in one tool, Apollo is the obvious pick.
+Need intent data?
+ZoomInfo.
+Need the most accurate data to feed into your existing stack?
+That's what Cleanlist was built for.

 Most B2B data providers claim 90-98% accuracy but deliver 70-85% when tested on real contact lists outside their curated demo datasets.